 Digital Camera Policy

-The Archives permits use of handheld personal digital cameras (phones and tablets included) in the Reading Room.
-Personal scanners, tripods, or flash photography are not permitted.
+The Archives permits use of handheld personal digital cameras, phones and tablets included, in the Reading Room.
+Personal scanners (not including mobile scanner apps), tripods, flash photography, or other professional photography equipment are not permitted.

 Permission to examine or to copy archival material does not convey the right to publish or reproduce the material.
 Publication privileges may be secured upon the joint authorization of the Executive Director of the American Library Association or the Archivist and the holder of the copyright and, in some instances, the donor of the material.
 The copyright holders may be the writers, their heirs or assigns, their legal representatives, or the American Library Association.
 The University of Illinois Archives assumes no responsibility for the infringement of copyrights held by the original authors, creators, or producers of materials.